sudipmandal/librelinkup-desktop-unofficial/Docs/VERIFICATION.md

 # Project Setup Verification Checklist

-Use this checklist to verify your Tauri + Vue + C# project is set up correctly.
+Use this checklist to verify your Tauri + Vue project is set up correctly.

 ## ✅ File Structure